 In the same State, there cannot be.
 The various state-wide rates are independent from each other, but the rates within the same state are always the same.

-Word has spread that some Public Translators offer covert discounts, which are forbidden by law.
+Word has spread that some Public Translators offer covert discounts, which are expressly forbidden by law.
 Obviously, the total fee shown on the translation and on the official receipt must match the official rates.
 Would it be ethically questionable?
 Definitely!
-There is no law that prevents anyone from giving away money to anybody they want, so if the sworn translator's client gets some lagniappe in form of cash, there won't be any evidence of it.
+There is no law preventing anyone from giving away money to anybody they want, so if the sworn translator's client gets some lagniappe in form of cash, there won't be any evidence of it.
 However one should be wary when hiring vendors with less-than-respectable ethics.

 9. I noticed that different rates are specified for "traducao" and "versao" in Portuguese.
 What is the difference?

 It's Portuguese "shorthand" to explain the translation direction.
 Generically, it's a "tradução" (translation) when it's done from a foreign language into Portuguese; and it's a "versão" (version) when it's done from Portuguese into a foreign language.

 In English, either way it's a translation.
 Actually for us, Brazilians, a "tradução" could also be either way.

 However this shorthand helps to make things simple.

 10. Are the translations made by Brazilian Certified Public Translators valid outside Brazil?

 11. What is an Apostille?
 Consular legalization?
 Notarization?